surajneupane55/React-on-Rails-API-guide/index.md

 Building a complete application with API is always a challenging job since every element must connect and work as intended.
 This guide will take you through the experience I encountered during building a simple React on Rails API.

-We will first build a small Rails api that serves data which later will be consumed by our React frontend.
+We will first build a small RESTful Rails api that serves data which later will be consumed by our React Application.

-### Build Rails application to consume data
+### Build Rails application to consume data from react

-Rails 5 have evolved a lot as now we can choose either to build an application or api.
-Since we are interested to serve data
+Rails 5 have evolved a lot where you can now have an option to creat api only.
+This option removes all the middleware which are not necessary unlike native rails application.
+For example: Views are never created when we choose to create api application.